SiobhanP1/nature-quiz/README.md

 * Font Awesome was used to source an icon for the home link in the navigation bar.

 ## Testing

 ### Code Validation

 ### Test Cases

+#### Quiz

+1. Open the Home Page.
+The user is shown the main heading.
+The user notices the 'Take Quiz' button under the heading.
+2. Click on 'Take Quiz'.
+The user is directed to the Quiz Page.
+The user notices the first quiz question.
+3. Read the question.
+The user notices the answer options below the question.
+4. Click on an answer option.
+The user notices the 'Check Answer' button below the answer options.
+5. Click on 'Check Answer'.
+The user notices an answer message.
+6. Read the answer message.
+The user notices a 'Next Question' button.
+7. Click on 'Next Question'.
+The user notices a new question.
+8. Repeat steps 3-6 for each question.
+9. Click on 'Next Question'.
+The user notices a 'Well done' message appear with their final score.
+10. Read the message and final score.

 ### Fixed Bugs
 ### Supported Screens and Browsers